chrollo1/maze-solver/README.md

-# Maze Solver with DFS and Djikstra
+# Maze Solver with DFS (will implement Djikstra soon)

 Suppose we have this "maze" example in memory,
 ```